East Hampton Arts

 The mission of the East Hampton Arts and Culture Commission is to foster, promote, encourage and celebrate the excellence, enjoyment, and abundance of arts and culture in our town.
 The Commission meets the third Thursday of the month at 6:30 p.m. at the Joseph N. Goff House Museum, 2 Barton Hill Road.
 We are comprised of an eclectic mix of East Hampton residents including a retired elementary school teacher, a graphic designer, a member of the Chatham Historical Society, three artists, a gardener and a local business owner.

-The Commission recently launched this web site which includes a coming events calendar, photos and information about who we are and the programs and initiatives that we support.
-The commission also has a Facebook page which promotes the many arts and culture related events and initiatives that are happening in East Hampton.
+The Commission recently launched this web site which includes photos and information about who we are and the programs and initiatives that we support.

 Programs and initiatives that the commission supports include an annual grant program which welcomes applications from East Hampton organizations and individuals with programs and/or projects that enrich the lives of East Hampton residents through the arts.
-In 2017, the grant helped the Creative Dance Center to replace and update costumes, decorations and leotards for its annual holiday performance, which supports the town's food bank.
-A grant was also awarded to a local high school student who is working on a multi generational community theater performance of Pippin.
+In 2022, the grant helped the students of the Start Smart Preschool Program at Memorial School attend a day trip to the Children's Museum in West Hartford where they had the chance to meet, touch and explore animals, the museum grounds and exhibits - and take the bus!
+A grant was also awarded to Eagle Scout Aidan Maiorino who is helping to promote literacy by building StoryWalk®. initiative at Seamster Park.

 Through the Commission's annual art purchase award program, a piece of artwork that depicts and East Hampton scene and/or is created by an East Hampton artist is selected during the annual Art Association of East Hampton Art Show and donated to a public space in East Hampton.
-Art Purchase Award artwork currently hangs in the town hall, the Middle Haddam Library, the East Hampton Youth & Family Services Department and soon, in the new East Hampton High School Library.
+Art Purchase Award artwork currently hangs in the town hall, the Middle Haddam Library, the East Hampton Youth & Family Services Department, East Hampton High School, East Hampton Middle School and the East Hampton Senior Center.
 This initiative not only supports local artists, but brings their work into public spaces for members of the community to enjoy.

 The Commission's Student Award initiative highlights the artistic talent of East Hampton students.
 Annually, a piece of artwork by a student at each of the town's schools is selected by members of the commission during the spring All District Spring Art Show.
-Selected artwork is featured in a special exhibit at the town hall's Chatham Art Gallery during the month of June and each student is presented with an engraved plaque during a special ceremony at the Sears Park Gov. William O'Neill Pavilion.
+Selected artwork is featured in a special exhibit at the town hall's East Hampton Student Art Gallery during the month of June and each student is presented with an engraved Bevin Bell and certificate of appreciation during a special ceremony at the Sears Park Gov. William O'Neill Pavilion.
 The students' art teachers, school administrators and families are invited to attend the celebration.

-The commission's annual open studio event is held in the fall and provides the public to visit the working studios of East Hampton Artists, who generously open their homes and working spaces to showcase their work and share information about their craft.
-Artists who do not have a studio to open are provided with space in the East Hampton Village Center to exhibit examples of their artwork.
-You may have seen the open studio signs around town and on the Parks & Recreation Community Board near Stop & Shop.
+The commission's annual open studio event was a fall event that provided the public the chance to visit the working studios of East Hampton Artists, who generously open their homes and working spaces to showcase their work and share information about their craft.
+Artists who did not have a studio to open were provided with space in the East Hampton Village Center to exhibit examples of their artwork.

-For the past several years the commission has hosted a Theater Chat with F. Wade Russo, who has served as the musical director for more than 15 shows at the Goodspeed Opera House.
-The free event is held at the East Hampton Public Library Community Room and features a lively discussion of the current show at the Goodspeed, followed by a Broadway tune singalong on the library's baby grand piano.
+For several years the commission hosted a Theater Chat with F. Wade Russo, who served as the musical director for more than 15 shows at the Goodspeed Opera House.
+The free event was held at the East Hampton Public Library Community Room and featured a lively discussion of the current show at the Goodspeed, followed by a Broadway tune singalong on the library's baby grand piano.
 Past talks have included Hello Dolly, Fiddler on the Roof and Oklahoma.

 DISCLAIMER: This site is provided as a public service, for informational purposes only.
 All information on this site is presented without any representation, guaranty, or warranty whatsoever regarding the accuracy, relevance, or completeness of the information.
 The information contained in this Web site is provided only as general information, which may be incomplete or outdated.
 The inclusion of links from this site does not imply endorsement or support of any of the linked information, services, products, or providers.
 The East Hampton Arts and Culture Commission makes no effort to verify, or to exert any editorial control or influence over, information on pages outside of the "www.ArtsForEastHamptonCT.org" domain.